typkrft/Old_Dots/README.md

 # <p align="center">💻 D O T S</p>
 <p align="center">Asthetically pleasing dotfiles focused on functionality.</p>
 <p align="left"><strong>NOTE:</strong> This is still very much a work in progress I would strongly recommend not using the install script as of now.
-In addition while, most of these dots should work with minimal effort in most environments, but are tailored for M1 Macs running the latest stable release of macOS.</p>
+In addition while, most of these dots should work with minimal effort in most environments, they are tailored for M1 Macs running the latest stable release of macOS.</p>

 ## S C R E E N S H O T S